openstack/cloudkitty-specs/specs/train/add_get_scope_state_api_endpoint.rst

 https://storyboard.openstack.org/#!/story/2005395

-.. note:: This spec is the detailled implementation of one part of a
+.. note:: This spec is the detailed implementation of one part of a
           larger spec.
 If you haven't read it yet, please see https://review.opendev.org/#/c/657393/